Anne Buydens: Philanthropy

-One of Buydens' first forays into philanthropy came on the heels of recovering from breast cancer: With six fellow survivors, Buydens established the "Research for Women's Cancers" charity, which raised millions of dollars to help finance a research facility at Cedars-Sinai Medical Center in Los Angeles.
+One of Buydens' first forays into philanthropy came on the heels of recovering from breast cancer: With six fellow survivors, Buydens established the "Research for Women's Cancers" charity, which raised millions of dollars to help finance a research facility at Cedars-Sinai Medical Center.

 The two started the Douglas Foundation in 1964, which has since donated roughly 118 million USD to institutions such as the Children's Hospital Los Angeles and the Motion Picture & Television Fund (MPTF).
 They were also behind the establishment of Harry's Haven, an Alzheimer's disease unit named after Douglas's father at the MPTF Home in Woodland Hills.

 The couple was known for their efforts to rebuild playgrounds in the Los Angeles Unified School District, attending opening ceremonies in person.
 In recognition of her compassion toward homeless women, the Anne Douglas Center for Women was named after her.

 Awards

 Buydens was inducted into the International Best-Dressed Hall of Fame List in 1970.

 In recognition of her philanthropic deeds as a private citizen, Buydens received a Jefferson Award for Public Service in 2003.
 Buydens and Douglas are the only married couple to have each received an individual Jefferson Award; Douglas was awarded in 1983.